-Part 2 of these Standing Orders shall apply to all contracts above PCR 2015 Works, Services or Supplies Value Threshold.
+Part 2 of these Standing Orders shall apply to all contracts equal to or greater than the PCR 2015 Works, Services or Supplies Value Threshold inclusive of VAT.

 2.2 Contracts for Services or Suppliers

 Officers must comply with the PCR 2015 and Part 1 of Procurement Standing Orders.